Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: Abstract

 \section{Abstract}

-We present \texttt{Covy} -- a robotic platform that promotes social distancing during pandemics like COVID-19.
-Covy features a novel compound vision system that enables it to detect social distancing breaches up to $\SI{16}{\meter}$ away.
-Covy navigates its surroundings autonomously using a hybrid navigation stack that combines Deep Reinforcement Learning (DRL)and a probabilistic localization method.
-We built the complete system and evaluated Covy's performance through extensive sets of experiments both in simulated and realistic environments.
-Amongst others, our results show that the hybrid navigation stack is more robust compared to a pure DRL-based solution.
+This paper introduces a compound vision system that enables robots to localize people up to $\SI{15}{\meter}$ away using a cheap camera.
+And, it proposes a robust navigation stack that combines Deep Reinforcement Learning (DRL) and a probabilistic localization method.
+To test the efficacy of these systems, we prototyped a low-cost mobile robot that we call \texttt{Covy}.
+Covy can be used for applications such as promoting social distancing during pandemics or estimating the density of a crowd.
+We evaluated Covy's performance through extensive sets of experiments both in simulated and realistic environments.
+Our results show that Covy's compound vision algorithm doubles the range of the used depth camera, and its hybrid navigation stack is more robust than a pure DRL-based one.